johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 ## References

-The real [meaningless riddle](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0000_architecting_alice/0011_entering_wonderland.md#rolling-alice-volume-0-chapter-11-entering-wonderland) is getting caught up in the distraction of the powers that be while saṃsāra.

-There are riddles and there are meaningless riddles, one can get carried away with [writing and the mad hatter bit](https://archer.fandom.com/wiki/Heart_of_Archness_(Trilogy)/Idioms) from when security by obscurity was needed for [proliferation of spec work](https://scitt-community.github.io/scitt-api-emulator/registration_policies.html), ["There's no backdoor to a public park"](https://pdxjohnny.github.io/ietf-118/) [[Seth](https://en.wikipedia.org/wiki/Seth)].
+There are riddles and there are meaningless riddles, one can get carried away with [writing and the mad hatter bit](https://archer.fandom.com/wiki/Heart_of_Archness_(Trilogy)/Idioms) from when security by obscurity was needed for [proliferation of spec work](https://scitt-community.github.io/scitt-api-emulator/registration_policies.html), ["There's no backdoor to a public park"](https://pdxjohnny.github.io/ietf-118/) [Seth].
+The real [meaningless riddle](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0000_architecting_alice/0011_entering_wonderland.md#rolling-alice-volume-0-chapter-11-entering-wonderland) is getting caught up in the distraction of the powers that be causing saṃsāra.
 Hope y'all know the difference.

-"I gotcha back, but you best to watch your front", because there's a wave of issues we have to combat before 2030 timeframe.
+"I gotcha back, but you best to watch your front", because there's a wave of issues we have to combat before **2030 timeframe**.
 Here's hoping unity and problem solving have more magnetism than our home by that point.
 There are plenty of others saying this, you're just hearing it here too.

-Don't listen to anyone though, listen to yourself, the truth is within you.
-Or ignore everything, your choice, you have free will after all.
+Don't listen to anyone though, listen to yourself, **the truth is within you, [given by the Holy Sprit](/God/)**.

 > It requires a change in outlook, a change in tactics, a change in missions--by the government, by the people, by every businessman or labor leader, and by every newspaper.
 For we are opposed around the world by a monolithic and ruthless conspiracy that relies primarily on covert means for expanding its sphere of influence--on infiltration instead of invasion, on subversion instead of elections, on intimidation instead of free choice, on guerrillas by night instead of armies by day.
 It is a system which has conscripted vast human and material resources into the building of a tightly knit, highly efficient machine that combines military, diplomatic, intelligence, economic, scientific and political operations.
 >
 > [[President John F. Kennedy](https://www.jfklibrary.org/archives/other-resources/john-f-kennedy-speeches/american-newspaper-publishers-association-19610427)]

 - [Declassified CIA Book: The Adam and Eve Story](https://www.cia.gov/readingroom/document/cia-rdp79b00752a000300070001-8)
-  - They were hiding this intentionally until it's release was forced, which is not good.
-It's not to late until it is, have hope.
+  - The release of this had to be forced, which is **not good**.
 - [The Ponzi Papers: The plan to coup d'état involving fiat and crypto currencies](https://theponzipapers.substack.com/p/i-have-set-myself-on-fire-outside)
 - [DOD DIRECTIVE 5240.01: Authorizing lethal use of force against Americans on American soil](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodd/524001p.PDF?ver=UpTwJ66AyyBgvy7wFyTGbA%3d%3d)
 - [Freedom's Forge: How American Business Produced Victory in World War II](https://www.goodreads.com/book/show/13152691-freedom-s-forge)
   - We can and will mobilize supply chains.
 We've done it before we'll do it again.
 This time it needs to be global and for the common good.
 I tired my best to increase transparency in supply chains at my previous work to this effect.
 Please work to increase transparency in supply chains you are involved in as well.
-The easiest way is for folks responsible for backbone inventory and invoicing to advance this front, that has a ripple effect due to the way SCITT works -> [2024-07-12 World Domination Council](https://github.com/dffml/dffml/blob/523cb62dbff21c4bb6c3bc9672ee6fca687d78cd/docs/discussions/alice_engineering_comms/0677/reply_0000.md#2024-07-12-world-domination-council).
+The easiest way is for folks responsible for backbone production tracing, inventory, and invoicing to advance this front, that has a ripple effect due to the way SCITT works -> [2024-07-12 World Domination Council](https://github.com/dffml/dffml/blob/523cb62dbff21c4bb6c3bc9672ee6fca687d78cd/docs/discussions/alice_engineering_comms/0677/reply_0000.md#2024-07-12-world-domination-council).
 - [Do Not Leave Quietly: A Call for Everyday People to Rise Up and Defeat Evil](https://www.goodreads.com/book/show/56337844)
 - [PBS: The Earth’s magnetic north pole is shifting rapidly](https://www.pbs.org/newshour/science/the-earths-magnetic-north-pole-is-shifting-rapidly-so-what-will-happen-to-the-northern-lights)
   - https://www.youtube.com/watch?v=-sGPCMIQZLw&t=2700